3 Self-Care Routines to Kickstart Your Immune Resilience

 When it comes to “acute” illness, such as colds and flu, the swollen glands and puffy eyes and nose that most of us experience in response to those virus infections clearly show the immune system at work trying to banish the disease from the body.

 What could the health consequences of persistent chronic inflammation happening all over your body–all day, every day–be?

 Inflammation has now been linked to many serious illnesses, including:

-- Thyroid conditions that can lead to hypothyroidism (slow thyroid), which can make sufferers gain even more weight;
+- Thyroid conditions that can lead to slow metabolism, which can make sufferers gain even more weight and feel worse

 Our immune system is therefore a delicately balanced system, with inflammation being a double-edged sword.
 On the one hand, it can be helpful in keeping germs under control so we do not get sick.
 On the other hand, if the immune system gets confused, inflammation will increase as the body starts to attack itself.
 Studies have shown that inflammation can affect almost every system in the body.